Shilpa Gupta, Rashid Rana

 Reflecting each distinctive practice, both artists explore and examine the integral essence of a people divided, a history which spans antiquity, colonial modernity and a cosmopolitan present entangled inconflict.
 With works that bring to the foreground entangled realities of the Indian subcontinent, Shilpa Gupta and Rashid Rana develop a material aesthetic that surveys the potential of a common region, separate from the state and its model.

-Shilpa Gupta and Rashid Rana and Naeem Mohaiemen, also exhibiting at the Venice Biennale, will participate in an artist talk, Imagined Cartographies, focusing on their practice and contemporary art in South Asia.
-The talk will take place at the Palazzo Benzon on Thursday 7th May from 11:00am – 12:30pm and will be moderated by Curatorial Advisors for the project, Natasha Ginwala and Martina Mazzotta.
+Shilpa Gupta and Rashid Rana and Naeem Mohaiemen, also exhibiting at the Venice Biennale, participated in an artist talk, Imagined Cartographies, focusing on their practice and contemporary art in South Asia.